-Henrico Sheriff’s Summer Student Academy (Running time: 22 minutes) — The Henrico County Sheriff’s Office relies on scores of specially trained deputies to keep the county’s two jails running safely and efficiently.
+Henrico Sheriff’s Summer Student Academy [Retired from Broadcast] (Running time: 22 minutes) — The Henrico County Sheriff’s Office relies on scores of specially trained deputies to keep the county’s two jails running safely and efficiently.
 But in 2011, the rising cost of overtime had become a growing concern.
 And — it turns out — the mother of invention.
 The Sheriff’s Office partnered with Virginia Commonwealth University to establish the Summer-Student Basic Jailor Academy.
 Join HCTV as we explore how the academy has helped avoid hundreds of thousands of dollars in overtime payments for the county, and has provided valuable, hands-on experience for students pursuing careers in criminal justice.

 Henrico S.W.A.T.: Ready for the Call [Retired from Broadcast] (Running time: 20 minutes) — When citizens have a problem they call the police, but when the police have a problem they call S.W.A.T.
 Feel the intensity as they push the envelope to make a dangerous situation safe.
 In a moment’s notice they are called to Henrico’s most alarming crises, but it’s all in a days work for the S.W.A.T team.